jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ### Entropy

 With a probablistic model, we want a cost function that works with probability predictions.
-We need to take a break to the information theory on entropy.
-Since entropy is heavily used in machine learning, we decide to spend some time.
+We need to take a break to the information theory on entropy first.
+Since entropy is heavily used in machine learning, it may worth the time.

-Say we have a string "abcc". "a" and "b" occurs 25% of time and "c" with 50%.
-Entropy define the minimum amount of bits to represent the string.
-For most frequent character, we use less bits to represent it.
+Say we have a string "abcc", "a" and "b" occurs 25% of time and "c" with 50%.
+Entropy defines the minimum amount of bits to represent the string.
+For most frequent character, we use fewer bits to represent it.

 Entropy: